 A single celery stalk (about 40 grams) only has about 6 calories and half of that is in dietary fiber, so celery adds almost no calories or carbohydrates to your diet.

 Cucumbers also weigh in as another low carb vegetable, with just 16 calories in one cup of cucumbers.
 While cucumbers have a high water content, its still packed with Vitamins A, C and K. I’ll often slice cucumbers and add to a pitcher of water for a cool refreshing drink on a hot summer day.
+Another low-carb/keto option for cucumbers is pickling the cucumbers and making dill or kosher pickles.
+Both of these types of pickles are keto or low-carb.

 One cup of green beans only has 30 calories, and 7 grams of carbohydrates and almost half of the carbohydrates in green beans are due to its high fiber content.
 Green beans are a great source of potassium.